Preston-D/102_webdrive_instructions/README.md

    - Replace `lab3` with the name of your lab folder.

 6. Lets transfer your first file, `index.html`.
 Run the command:
    `scp -P 922 LOCAL_PATH/index.html username@linux.cs.wwu.edu:REMOTE_PATH/index.html`

    - Replace `LOCAL_PATH` with your local path.
    - Replace `username` with your WWU username.
    - Replace `REMOTE_PATH` with your remote path.

-7. You will be asked to confirm that you wish to continue connecting.
+7. You may be asked to confirm that you wish to continue connecting.
 Enter `yes`.

 ![alt](/img/O4-2.png "title")

 8. You will be promted for your username and password.
 Remember this is your WWU **CS** username and password.
-Enter  -->
+Enter

 <!-- https://support.cs.wwu.edu/home/survival_guide/resources/Department_Web_Hosting.html